 There are even wheelchair-accessible beaches and trails in Lake Tahoe, so everyone can join in the fun.
 Kirsten

 Anna Maria Island is a favorite destination on the US Gulf Coast.
 It’s known for its incredibly clean and soft sugar sand, world-class sunsets, abundant scrumptious seafood, and impeccable Florida Gulf Coast weather.

-With seven miles of beaches, Anna Maria Island has dozens of entry points and most people simply choose the one closest to where they are staying.
+With seven miles of beaches, Anna Maria Island has dozens of entry points.
+Most people simply choose the one closest to where they are staying.

 And where to stay is perhaps the best thing about Anna Maria Island.
-Most Anna Maria Island (aka AMI) properties are vacation rental houses, or condos, which are ideal for families and multi-gen gatherings.
+Most Anna Maria Island (aka AMI) properties are vacation rentals which are ideal for families and multi-gen gatherings.